dogmoneyswap/docs/src/governance/README.md

 ---

-## MistSwap Governance
+## DogMoney Governance

-MistSwap aims to be a community-led decentralized effort to bring the maximum utility to smartBCH and grow the ecosystem.
-To achieve this, investors in MistSwap have a say in upgrading and expanding the protocols and products we launch.
-Currently MistSwap is still relatively centralized in it's governance, but we are working towards gradually moving ownership over to a DAO.
+DogMoney aims to be a community-led decentralized effort to bring the maximum utility to DogeChain and grow the ecosystem.
+To achieve this, investors in DogeChain have a say in upgrading and expanding the protocols and products we launch.
+Currently DogeChain is still relatively centralized in it's governance, but we are working towards gradually moving ownership over to a DAO.

 ### Vote